alexlafroscia/demo-ts-esm/README.md

   - The `src/index.ts` file output as the main export from the package
   - The `src/helper.ts` file as a relative module from the root of the package
   - The type definitions using the `"types"` condition
+- [Vitest](https://vitest.dev) is smart enough to understand that the import of `./index.js` actually means the `./index.ts` file it is adjacent to

 ### Output

 - `dist/src/bin.js` is a Node script that makes use of Native ESM features, including ESM imports and top-level `await`
+- `dist/src/bin.js` can specify an import is from the Node standard library with the `node:` prefix

 ## Running the Code